leo1200/jf1uids/README.md

 # jf1uids - differentiable (magneto)hydrodynamics for astrophysics in JAX

+> [!WARNING]
+> This project is still an alpha version (but generally functional), updates might break examples.
+We are aiming for the first stable release in Fall 2025.
+The documentation might not reflect the current state of the code.

 [![DOI](https://zenodo.org/badge/848159116.svg)](https://doi.org/10.5281/zenodo.15052815)

 ## Features

 - [x] 1D, 2D and 3D hydrodynamics and magnetohydrodynamics simulations
-- [x] provably divergence free magnetic fields based on the approach of [Pang and Wu (2024)](https://arxiv.org/abs/2410.05173) (different from their approach not yet provably positivity preserving)
+- [x] provably divergence free magnetic fields and provably positivity preserving hydrodynamics based on the approach of [Pang and Wu (2024)](https://arxiv.org/abs/2410.05173)
 - [x] novel (possibly) conservative self gravity scheme, stable at strong discontinuities
 - [x] spherically symmetric simulations such that mass and energy are conserved based on the scheme of [Crittenden and Balachandar (2018)](https://doi.org/10.1007/s00193-017-0784-y)
 - [x] backwards and forwards differentiable with adaptive timestepping